outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - identify costs (indicating why its an error, as in what resource is lost)
         - structures that depend on the outputs of their distortion, becoming dependent on their distortion
         - structures that cant develop a function to correct the error (a power source that cant develop a power distribution/delegation function)
+    - other structures for optimizing systems
+      - anti-complexity
+        - apply filters to remove information that is repeated without value added
+      - anti-trust
+        - apply tests regularly to system components & structures of them, checking it for new variance sources & error types as well as known sources/types
+      - anti-dependency
+        - apply solutions to optimize system that increase similarity of components in the direction of independence, distributing functionality across components (like cross-training)
+      - anti-static
+        - add solutions that dont remove possibility of generating other solutions/error types (thereby reducing the variation the system can handle)

   - use exclusively ai with known biases & error types so output can be corrected with the associated solution type
     - algorithms that dont have a mechanism to offset/correct biases from data can be used with a correcting function to improve output likelier to be an error type